jasonchuacodes/dev-notes/Bug Fixes/Package requires child directory .git.md

 ### Problem
-The `sph` project is split into two main directories - `fe` and `be`.
-I need to install a linter package "husky" which need the .git file.
+The  project `sph` is split into two main directories - `fe` and `be`.
+I need to install a linter package "husky" which needs the .git file.

 The problem is, the .git file is inside the parent directory and the package.json file is inside `fe` directory.